-Siblings Oriona Robb and Marcel Grzyb, the former head chef of 10 years at Soho institution Randall and Aubin join the Islington dining scene by opening Galley on the 2nd of February 2016 – as the name intimates it will be seafood inspired.
-In case you wondering the galley is the name for the kitchen on a ship and Marcel’s cooking is inspired by flavours from North Africa, Asia, South America and Europe.
-The restaurant interior is style driven with chestnut hued trim finishings, matching table tops, dark velvet banquettes, a separate cocktail bar, open kitchen with a marbled bar.
+Oriona Robb together with her sibling Marcel Grzyb, the former head chef of 10 years at Soho institution Randall and Aubin, join the Islington dining scene by opening Galley on the 2nd of February 2016.
+From the name of the restaurant and the seafood pedigree of the former place where Marcel used to work, it’s obvious what’s in store.
+In case you wondering, the galley is the name for the kitchen on a ship.
+I read somewhere that Marcel’s cooking is inspired by flavours from North Africa, Asia, South America and Europe too.
+Sounds like were in for a treat.
+The restaurant interior is stylish, there’s chestnut hued trim finishings, matching table tops, dark velvet banquettes, a separate cocktail bar, open kitchen with a marbled bar.
 Oriona a fashion and make-up stylist by trade has done a good job making the looks crisp & elegant.

 A White Lady whilst I wait for my fellow dinner guest… I was impressed.

 The menu is well put together with a seafood focus of course: